 Planet Fitness’ ‘No Commitment’ Claims

-TINA.org reached out to Planet Fitness for comment.
+TINA.org reached out to Rent the Runway for comment.
 Check back for updates.

-Find more of our of coverage on fitness here.
+Find more of our coverage on clothing here.